TheoryOfNekomata/formxtra/README.md

 ## Tests

-The library has been tested on the static DOM using JSDOM and Jest, and the real dynamic DOM using Cypress.
+The library has been tested on the static DOM using JSDOM, and the real dynamic DOM using Cypress.